Internal Medicine EHR Software

 This also relates to the next point.

 EMRs are sought after because they help practices improve the billing processes.
-Software can assist in adding the correct ICD codes to claims to minimize errors so you get paid faster and face fewer rejections.
+The software can assist in adding the correct ICD codes to claims to minimize errors so you get paid faster and face fewer rejections.

 Patient Portal is a Priority